chibiboba/JS-202/My Notes/Cheet Sheet.md

   <a href="http://shayhowe.com/">Shay Howe</a>
   ```

-- Note: when defining attribute for an element don't "close the first tag."
+- Note: when defining attribute for an element don't "close the first tag" right away.

 ##### Classes